Lowcountry Living at The Ford

 The Ford Becomes a Member-Owned Club

 The original course and the remaining 1,800 acres of Ford’s estate changed hands again in 1998.
-Seeing the potential in such an unspoiled property, developers set about carefully placing neighborhoods and homesites among the lake and river frontage, oak alleys, and emerald fairways.
+Seeing the potential in such an unspoiled property, developers set about carefully placing neighborhoods and homesites among the lake and river frontages, oak alleys, and emerald fairways.
 The first buyers to snap up lots at The Ford converted it into a member-owned club in 2008.
 Of the 400 homesite memberships, some 150 remain for sale.

 In 2014, the Dye-designed golf course received a complete renovation from the maestro himself.
 “We like to say Pete Dye designed it not once but twice,” says Facilities Director Jared Nemitz.

 Because year-round club membership is available only to The Ford’s property owners, they enjoy rare access to the course.
 “A very busy day is between 40 and 60 members playing.
 A general golf course would see more than twice that,” Nemitz says.
-There are no tee times at The Ford or reservations at the dining facilities for that matter.
+There are no tee times at The Ford or reservations at the dining facilities, for that matter.
 “That kind of access, you can’t find it.
 You can hardly buy it any longer,” says John Johnstone, The Ford’s general manager.

 But The Ford isn’t just a golfing community.
 “I couldn’t imagine joining a club like this and not playing the course,” Engram says, “but this is a club that I think has a little something for everyone.
 People use The Ford in their own unique ways.
-We’ve got people on property who are dedicated equestrians or boaters, and that’s why they’re here.
+We’ve got people on property who are dedicated equestrians or boaters, and that’s why they’re here.”

 A Menu of Activities

-The first thing you notice upon arrival at The Ford’s main entrance is the equestrian center — rows of white fences, 20 manicured acres of turnout paddock, and a spotless, ivory barn seemingly airlifted straight from bluegrass country.
+The first thing you notice upon arrival at The Ford’s main entrance is the equestrian center — rows of white fences, 20 manicured acres of turnout paddock, and a spotless ivory barn seemingly airlifted straight from bluegrass country.

 “We encourage members to get into the saddle,” says Equestrian Director Lindsay Goff.
 The Ford stables horses for member use and offers training for all skill levels in a variety of disciplines like dressage and hunt.
 Members can even keep personal horses stabled on their own property, depending on lot size.

-Generational Membership
+Club Membership

-While it wears its first 25 years well, The Ford will soon receive a significant facelift with planned improvements and expansion for the property’s dining facilities, pool complex, golf practice area, and fitness and wellness center.
-“We still want to keep growing,” says Johnstone whose resume includes time at Augusta National Golf Club.
+While it wears its first 25 years well, The Ford will soon receive a significant face-lift, with planned improvements and expansion for the property’s dining facilities, pool complex, golf practice area, and fitness and wellness center.
+“We still want to keep growing,” says Johnstone, whose resumé includes time at Augusta National Golf Club.

 That growth, however, won’t be at the expense of the convenience and charm that The Ford’s members currently enjoy.
-“There are fancier club houses and clubs with more restaurants.
+“There are fancier clubhouses and clubs with more restaurants.
 If you’re looking for bling, there’s plenty of bling out there.
-Here that’s not what our members are looking for,” says Johnstone.
+Here, that’s not what our members are looking for,” says Johnstone.
 “They’re looking for understated elegance and an appreciation of nature.
-And don’t forget, accessibility.
+And don’t forget accessibility.
 Careful planning and design will allow us to keep the intimacy and that sense of community.”

 Certified Audubon Cooperative Sanctuary

 Despite its many impressive amenities, The Ford is treasured by its members above all for the property itself.
 “Year over year, members tell us in surveys that the number one reason they join this club is its natural beauty,” says Nemitz.
-“When you look at the property holistically it is very much wildlife, environment, and habitat.
+“When you look at the property holistically, it is very much wildlife, environment, and habitat.
 We are focused on being stewards of that environment.”

 Those commitments resulted in another certification in 2023, one of only 16 awarded in the entire state.
-“The Georgia coast has natural and environmental protections you just don’t find in other states, and we take advantage of that,” says Matzke.
+“The Georgia coast has natural and environmental protections you just don’t find in other states, and we take advantage of that,” says Kinstle.
 In addition to supporting the recent Audubon recertification, The Ford’s naturalist helps to educate and engage members on how to improve The Ford’s natural habitats which support an array of wildlife.

 Member Buy-In